bstefanescu/npm-ws/README.md

 To install:

 ```
-npm install -g qub
+npm install -g ws4npm
 ```

 Then add a `build` entry in your `package.json` to define your repository layout, custom tasks and other build configuration.

 The root package of a monorepo product is not publishable (you must use `private: true` in your root package.json).
 The root package only serves as a container for publishable packages.

 The root package is the **workspace**.
-An workspace can contain one or more npm packages (or **projects**).
+The workspace can contain one or more npm packages (or **projects**).
 A workspace is respnsible to run tasks on its projects.

 Tasks are of two types:
 1. global tasks - which runs at workspace level.
 Example: `help`, `projects` etc.